As a certified fitness trainer, I’m always surprised to see how many people do CrossFit workouts without gloves to protect their hands.

 I would just suggest ordering a smaller size than you measure as they seem to run a little bit on the large side.

-8 - Fit Four Weightlifting Gloves
+8 - Fit Four Weightlifting Gloves (Best Minimalist)

 The Fit Four gloves offer a simple solution that may help you avoid tears, blisters, and calluses.

 We also saw several clients prefer these for chin-ups and deadlifts where you might not need a bulky glove for the entire hand.